kostia-lev/mintable-ico/README.md

 # Mintable ICO

 All smart contracts are deployed to Sepolia.
 To buy tokens, you need to pass a KYC.
-Contact me to do it.
+Contact me to pass KYC.
+Cheers.

 ## Installation